 4. Advising the owners and operators of the current land fill activities at 130 and 265 Chapel Lane that they have failed to obtain a permit to build a crossover for works 500 metres east of Middle Hut Roads, and at the vehicular entry point to 130 Chapel Lane, Doreen.

 5. Issue enforcement orders and seek all available penalties as a consequence for the destruction of road pavements and infrastructure in the vicinity of the sites at 130 and 265 Chapel Lane, Doreen.

 Council officers have since commenced the processes required to apply for load limits and speed limit changes.

-Council conducted repair works to sections of Chapel Lane from Thursday 27 to Tuesday 2 September 2020 requiring the road's closure.
-Further works are being undertaken near the intersection of Middle Hut Road on Friday 4 September, requiring the road's closure.
+Council conducted repair works to sections of Chapel Lane from Thursday 27 August to Tuesday 2 September 2020 requiring the road's closure.
+Further works were undertaken near the intersection of Middle Hut Road on Friday 4 September, requiring the road's closure.

-Other works are being undertaken along the western end of Chapel Lane between Middle Hut Road and Yan Yean Road.
-The road will not be closed, but residents can expect some minor delays.
+Other works were undertaken along the western end of Chapel Lane between Middle Hut Road and Yan Yean Road.

 The costs associated with these works have been paid for through Council’s operational budget.

 Where Council’s assets have been damaged, the general approach is to seek to recover any damage to Council assets under the appropriate mechanisms.